syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Toolbox-Configuration.md

    N> * If your installed controls are not reflected properly in the Visual Studio Toolbox, you'll have to reset the Toolbox.
    * This tool configures only the controls that are located under {Installed Location}\Assemblies\{Framework version}.

-## Configuring toolbox .NET Framework in Visual Studio 2022
+## Configuring toolbox Windows Forms in Visual Studio 2022

-From 2021 Volume 4, Syncfusion started providing toolbox support for .NET Framework in Visual Studio 2022 Toolbox.
+From 2021 Volume 3, Syncfusion started providing toolbox support for .NET Framework in Visual Studio 2022 Toolbox.
 After installing the Syncfusion Windows Forms installer, Syncfusion controls will be automatically configured in the Visual Studio 2022 toolbox for Windows Forms .NET Framework projects.

+## Configuring toolbox for Windows Forms .NET 5.0\6.0 projects from NuGet packages

+From 2021 Volume 3, Syncfusion started providing toolbox support for Windows Forms .NET 5.0\6.0 projects.
+Please Install the respective Syncfusion WinForms NuGet packages in .NET 5.0\6.0 project to get the Syncfusion WinForms controls in the .NET 5.0\6.0 Toolbox.
+After installing the NuGet packages, our WinForms controls will be populated in the Visual Studio toolbox for .NET 5.0\6.0 WinForms project.